ag-tsai/mibi_tsai/README.md

 The easiest way to use this tool is to open the working, online version at [https://tsai.stanford.edu/research/mibi_tsai](https://tsai.stanford.edu/research/mibi_tsai) on your MIBIscope computer.
 However, it contains presets which may not apply across all instruments.
 Thus, when using it you should **only** build from FOVs exported from your specific instrument's MIBIcontrol.

 ## 2. Local installation
-If you wish to integrate your instrument's FOV presets as well as links to your MIBItracker and run log, you may set up a local installation on your MIBI computer hard drive (e.g. Desktop) or on any web host.
-There are no server-side commands in this version, thus no access to PHP, Python, SQL, etc. is required.
+If you wish to integrate your instrument's FOV presets as well as links to your MIBItracker and run log, you may set up your own version on any web host.
+There are no server-side commands, thus no access to PHP, Python, SQL, etc. is required.

 1. Use MIBIcontrol to create a `.json` file containing all your preset imaging modes and dwell times.
 2. Download `mibi_tsai_standalone` to a new folder.
 Within the `_resources` subfolder, open `index.js` in any text editor.